 - be engaged on a full-time basis in research and development activities in the natural sciences or engineering during the tenure of the award

-- the student is currently enrolled in an undergraduate professional degree program in the health sciences (e.g. MD, DDS, BScN);
+- he/she is currently enrolled in an undergraduate professional degree program in the health sciences (e.g. MD, DDS, BScN);

-- the student holds higher degrees in the natural sciences or engineering (i.e. Master's or PhD).
+- he/she holds higher degrees in the natural sciences or engineering (i.e. Master's or PhD).